J4Numbers/j4numbers/README.md

 I'm Jayne - a software engineer who enjoys making and breaking things.

+My key skills are in higher order languages such as Java, JavaScript, Python, and other assorted things.

 <!--
 **J4Numbers/j4numbers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.